U.S.A.

 Rating:

+The four of them have a good time trying to win prizes as well as smoking dope.
 A bag lady (Sonia Zomina) warns them about the dangers there but they don't listen.
 They encounter strange surroundings like freak animals for display such as a two headed cow as well as strange employees.

 They decided to hideway there for the night during after hours and party.
 But then they encounter a horrifying event.